syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ![Overview of cluster creation](image_overview_01.png)
 ![Overview of cluster creation with filled out name](image_overview_02.png)

-the provider (at the time of writing, only SysEleven Stack is supported)
+the provider (at the time of writing, only the SysEleven Stack is supported)

 ![Menu to chose cloud provider](image_provider_01.png)